newatoms/guides/interview-guide/readme.md

 ### Transcribing

 The next step is to transcribe everything that was said by the interviewee.
-There are numerous [tools](https://transcribe.wreally.com/signup) online services that can do this for you.
+There are numerous [tools](https://transcribe.wreally.com/signup) and online services that can do this for you.

 This is where the responsibilities of the interviewer ends, and all team members can start working on the interview.